not-a-bank/open-banking-tracker-data/README.md

 Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
 Please see the [license file](https://github.com/apideck-io/open-banking-tracker-data/blob/master/LICENSE.md) for more information.

-Commercial licenses available on request [contact us](mailto:data@banq.ai)
+Commercial licenses available on request [contact us](mailto:hello@apideck.com)

 ## About

 Made in Belgium 🇧🇪 Europe 🇪🇺

-The Open Banking Tracker is created by Banq.
-Banq builds data products and ecosystem solutions for bank and fintech providers.
+The Open Banking Tracker is created by [Apideck](https://www.apideck.com/).

 ## Disclaimer